-Photographer of the interwar period, graced with a great sense of form and humour.
-A chronicler whose life intertwines with the great events of history.
+Bolesław Augustis was an interwar-era photographer, graced with a great sense of form and humour.
+He was a chronicler whose life intertwined with great events in history.

-In 2004 in a shed in Bema Street in Białystok, two boys have found a collection of photographs and negatives.
-The finding was then secured by the members of the group Zero-85, who happened to have some rehearsals nearby.
-The collection was subsequently passed to Grzegorz Dąbrowski, a photographer and photography enthusiast from Białystok, the editor in chief of the local edition of the newspaper Gazeta Wyborcza in Białystok.
-After cleaning the materials, the photographs were scanned and a part of them was published in the local edition of the magazine.
-With help of the readers, it was established who Bolesław Augustis, the man whose name was written on the photographs, really was.
+In 2004 in a shed in Bema Street in Białystok, two boys found a collection of photographs and negatives, which was then secured by the members of the group Zero-85, who happened to be rehearsing nearby.
+The collection was subsequently passed to Grzegorz Dąbrowski, a photographer and photography enthusiast from Białystok, the editor-in-chief of the local edition of the newspaper Gazeta Wyborcza in Białystok.
+After cleaning the materials, the photographs were scanned and a some of them published in the local edition of the magazine.
+With help of readers, it was established who Bolesław Augustis, the man whose name was written on the photographs, really was.

-In Białystok Augustis first worked at Józef Neuhüttlera’s photographic studio located at the Kościuszko market, then he opened his private studio Polonia Film in Kilńskiego street.
+In Białystok Augustis first worked at Józef Neuhüttlera’s photographic studio located at the Kościuszko market, then he opened his own studio, Polonia Film, on Kilńskiego Street.
 He took most of his street photographs in the centre of Białystok.
-He photographed people passing by this studio; a lot of pictures were shot in the surroundings of the Planty park and the Ritz hotel.
+He photographed people passing by his studio; a lot of pictures were shot in the surroundings of Planty Park and the Ritz hotel.
 Augustis’ photographs depicted residents of Białystok and their everyday habits.
-In the archives of the artist one can find images of family ceremonies – weddings and funerals, but also public events – strikes and marches.
+In the archives of the artist one can find images of family ceremonies – weddings and funerals, as well as public events – strikes and marches.
 He documented architecture, work places, advertisements and public spaces.
 In his photographs one can also notice xenophobic, anti-Semitic slogans (in 1936 Jews made up 43% of the population of Białystok1) and anti-war marches.

-Beside the documentary value, Augustis' works are a source of aesthetically pleasant.
-After 80 years, they still surprise with their compositions and emotions captured by the artist.
-It is not certain whether Augustis was aware of the contemporary trends in art, but his works are characterised by remarkable naturalism and the rawness of form, a rare features in Poland at that time.
+Beside their documentary value, Augustis' works are aesthetically pleasant.
+After 80 years, they still surprise with the compositions and emotions captured by the artist.
+It is not certain whether Augustis was aware of the contemporary trends in art, but his works are characterised by remarkable naturalism and the rawness of form, rare features in Poland at that time.
 Back then, one tendency was pictorialism and photography emphasising national treats, and the other – avant-garde movements exploring possibilities of photomontages and abstract photograms.
-Photo-reportage and its variations were published in the press, and it were the photo-reportages that constitute for Augusits a way to partly earn his living.
+Photo-reportage and its variations were published in the press, and it were the photo-reportages that constitute for Augustis a way to partly earn his living.

 Augustis’ approach was partly determined by the camera he used.
-A small 35 mm format Leica, which was mass produced in 1925, has revolutionised photo-reportage, even though it was a luxury product.
-Several years after the end of World War II, Augusits’ sister Eugenia and their mother have sent Bolesław ‘his favourite camera’, the Leica that has been hidden from the occupants for a long time.
+The small 35-mm Leica, which was mass produced in 1925, revolutionised photo-reportage, even though it was a luxury product.
+Several years after the end of World War II, Augustis’ sister Eugenia and their mother have sent Bolesław ‘his favourite camera’, the Leica that had been hidden from the occupiers for a long time.

-Thanks to the posthumous publication of Augustis’ photos, an unexpected reunion took place – old friends who haven’t seen for 65 years, have found each other.
-In total, the readers of Gazeta Wyborcza have managed to recognise 30 familiar faces in the archival pictures.
+Thanks to the posthumous publication of Augustis’ photos, an unexpected reunion took place – old friends who’d been out of touch for 65 years found each other.
+In total, the readers of Gazeta Wyborcza managed to recognise 30 familiar faces in the archival pictures.
 The exhibition organised in 2005 in Galeria Arsenał in Białystok was visited by crowds of inhabitants.
-The photographs were subsequently shown in Beriln, Brześć and Warsaw.
-In 2010 the album including 100 photographs of Augustis was published.
+The photographs were subsequently shown in Beriln, Brześć, and Warsaw.
+In 2010 an album featuring a hundred of Augustis’ photographs was published.
 The Un-Posed photography collective considers the chronicle from Białystok an exemplar of street photography.
-In July 2017 the association Widok made the next two thousand of hitherto non-published works of Augustis available.
+In July 2017 the Widok association made the next two thousand of hitherto unpublished works of Augustis available.
 They can be seen on the website Albom.po, where the photographic archives of Podlasie (the north-eastern region of Poland) and the Polish-Belorussian border are also available.

 Sources: Augustis, Published by Widok Association for Cultural Education, wyborcza.pl, poranny.pl, albom.pl, jhi.pl.
 Photos published thanks to the courtesy of Grzegorz Dąbrowski.